Iraq–Syria relations

+Background

+Iraq and Syria are united by historical, social, political, cultural and economic relations.
+The land known as Mesopotamia is Iraq and eastern Syria and is called such by its inhabitants.
+Ever since Faisal I took the Iraqi throne in the early 1920s, Iraqi leaders have dreamed of unifying the two countries.
+The modern history of Iraq and Syria is deeply intertwined and has many troubled junctures.
+The Ba'ath Party started in Syria, from which the Iraqi version emerged, and both produced diverging but nonetheless disastrous authoritarian regimes and dictatorships.
+Relations were mostly poor during the Ba'athist regimes of Hafez al-Assad and Saddam Hussein, though Hafez's son Bashar al-Assad significantly improved relations.
+New diplomatic relations established in November 2006, were heralded as the beginning of an era of close cooperation between Iraq and Syria.

-Both countries fought against the Islamic State of Iraq and the Levant (ISIL).
-In the Syrian Civil War, Iraqi volunteers have been fighting in Syria alongside the Syrian Army.
-The two countries are part of the Russia–Syria–Iran–Iraq coalition which was formed as a consequence of an agreement reached at the end of September 2015 between Russia, Iran, Iraq and Syria to "help and cooperate in collecting information about ISIL to combat the advances of the group, according to the statement issued by the Iraqi Joint Operations Command.
-From 2017 to 2019, Iraq joined the Syrian Civil War on behalf of the Syrian government and helped eliminate the Islamic State of Iraq and the Levant within the country.
+Both countries fought against the Islamic State (IS).
+In the Syrian Civil War, Iraqi volunteers have been fighting in Syria alongside the Syrian Arab Army.
+The two countries were part of the Russia–Syria–Iran–Iraq coalition which was formed as a consequence of an agreement reached at the end of September 2015 between Russia, Iran, Iraq and the Syrian government to "help and cooperate in collecting information about the Islamic State to combat the advances of the group, according to the statement issued by the Iraqi Joint Operations Command.
+From 2017 to 2019, private militias in Iraq joined the Syrian Civil War on behalf of the Assad regime and helped eliminate the Islamic State within the country.
+After the fall of the Assad regime in late 2024, various ethnic groups, religious minorities and civil society organizations in Iraq are paying close attention to the developments and hope that the international community will proactively help Syria achieve inclusive governance, thereby avoiding endangering the stability of Iraq.

-Country Comparisons
+History

 Medieval period

 In the ninth and tenth centuries, the Hamdanid emirate of Syria and Jazira broke off with the Abbasid Caliphate based in Iraq.
 The Hamdanids occupied parts of Abbasid Iraq in 942, before being expelled by the Buyids of Iran.

 The Seljuks moved into Iraq and Syria during the eleventh century.
 Abbasid Iraq regained independence and the caliph was recognized as the spiritual leader of Sunni Islam by the Seljuks, including the Seljuks of Syria.
 In the 12th century, the Zengids took power in Syria and intervened in the war between Abbasid Iraq and the Seljuks.
 Saladin of the Ayyubid dynasty was later declared the Sultan of Egypt and Sultan of Syria; he aligned Syria to the Abbasids in Iraq.